Buckminsterfullerene02/dev-guide/src/ModSupport/ModKits/DeveloperModkits/How.md

 The default configuration settings under `[DerivedDataBackendGraph]` in `DefaultEngine.ini` in the project's config settings are good to use as is.

-## Where mods go (in the project)

-Ideally, when a new mod is created in a modkit, it is created as plugin content (or a C++ plugin with content if you are supporting C++ modding).

-This offers the most flexible way of managing mods within the editor, as you can easily package them seperately from the main game content.
-Additionally, when distributing updated versions of the modkit's content, you won't have to worry about overwriting any mod content.

-If you are using a pak file for your content, you have to do this, otherwise mods in the ProjectName/Content/ directory will not be recognised by the editor.

-Then, inside each mod, you have any required files responsible for loading the mod, such as the initialization blueprint that the mod loader checks for and spawns, or the mod config file, which will be further discussed in the [extra features](ExtraFeatures.md#mod-configuration-files) section.

 ## Updating modkit versions

 There are a few solutions you may consider when it comes to updating your modkit versions: